Expect –A-Bike Signs

 Community Bike Repair

-The Y and Bike Friendly Kingston will be offering free bike repair clinics starting in March.
+The Y and Bike Friendly Kingston will be offering monthly free bike repair clinics starting in March.
 If your bike is making noises, or you have a flat tire, or if you just want to get it checked over, bring it to the Repair Clinic.
 Our volunteer mechanics will diagnose, and if possible, repair your bike.
 No advance registration required.
 The events are free, but donations are welcome!
-You must bring your bike and obey all current Covid-19 safety protocols when you come!
+You must bring your bike!

 We will also have free helmets, bike locks, safety vests, bells and lights to give out while supplies last.